BenjaminOddou/alfred-folderify/README.md

 3. Folderify command detailed.
 4. Folderify output.

-> Note that each workflow run is separated by a line.
+> Note that each workflow run is separated by an horizontal rule.

 ![log_simple](public/log_simple.webp)